 It wasn’t only the impressive Pic but also to capture the fascinating life journey of a single mom Sugandhi in raising her daughter.
-Determined young mother’s only goal was to educate and empower her daughter through her in-born super-talent of skateboarding.
+Determined young mother’s only goal was to educate and empower her daughter through her in-born super skateboarding talent.

 Inspiring Life Journey.

-She didn’t succumb to any family nor societal pressure but in fact became, even more, stronger to face the world.
-So often her own childhood memories flashed by when she was not able to have fun and study like the other kids and this made her, even more, stronger in her determination to do her best for her children.
+She didn’t succumb to any family nor societal pressure but in fact became even more stronger to face the world.
+So often her own childhood memories flashed by when she was not able to have fun and study like the other kids.. tougher and determined she became to provide the best for her kids.

-Life even today is crazy and tough, juggling between selling fish on the beachside, earning her livelihood, school drops, cooking, nourishing her two little ones, trying to smile without complaining, etc..
+Life even today is crazy and unpredicatable.. juggling between selling fish on the beachside, earning her livelihood, school drops, cooking, nourishing her two little ones, trying to smile without complaining, etc..
 Sugandi admits that nothing is impossible as struggles come and go and everyone has their own...its how one looks at finding solutions.

 Oscars for “Kamali”

-“Kamali” went viral on social media as it certainly would have made so many Mom’s connect with the script and inspired many more to take the courage to live a meaningful life if things don’t work.
-“Kamali” was instantly loved by all those who watched the video and received great reviews from everyone who had a glimpse at this short video.
+“Kamali” went viral on social media and most certainly with Moms who instantly connected with the script and has inspired many more to take the courage to live a meaningful life if things don’t work.
+“Kamali” received great reviews from everyone who had a glimpse at this short video.

 Kamali the little celeb.

 It was by chance that Kamali was gifted a skateboard by a family friend and her uncle and her brother showed her the technique of balancing.
-Kamali the 3-year-old toddler took to skateboard like a fish takes to water.
-She started teaching herself and trying all kinds of tricks and some don’t even exist in the books.
+As a toddler Kamali took to skateboard like a fish takes to water.
+She started teaching herself and trying all kinds of tricks - some don’t even exist in the books.